Employment Contract Solicitors

 - Absence from work policy

 At Helix Law, we help employers draft their policies and offer a free employment contract.
-We have an online drafting tool and offer easy access to free templates that clients use to draft their own documents.
 Clients who sign up for the HR retainer will receive a staff handbook and contract of employment as part of the service.

 We also offer basic contracts that we draft online using our digital program.
 Our free version covers basic issues.
 If you need a high-level contract, we’ll draft one for a fixed fee of £350 plus VAT.
 For any questions regarding our employment contract options don’t hesitate to give us a call

 The Importance of The Employment Rights Act 1996